-The Kenya Armed Forces have been involved in various civil activities that contribute to poverty alleviation in line with the Government Policy Paper -Economic Recovery Strategy for Wealth and Employment Creation 2003-2007.
+The Kenya Defence Forces have been involved in various civil activities that contribute to poverty alleviation in line with the Government Policy Paper -Economic Recovery Strategy for Wealth and Employment Creation 2003-2007.

 Some of the notable activities that the Ministry has undertaken in the recent past include the distribution of emergency relief supplies under the Operation Okoa Maisha, enhancement of security along the common borders, curbing of rampant cattle rustling; rehabilitation of public institutions; drilling of boreholes; construction of dams and grading of roads.
 All these are being done in the North Rift region under Operation Dumisha Amani.